 Conditional Access policies are at their most basic an if-then statement combining signals, to make decisions, and enforce organization policies.
 One of those signals is location.

-Organizations can use this location for common tasks like:
+Organizations can use these locations for common tasks like:

 - Requiring multifactor authentication for users accessing a service when they're off the corporate network.

 - Blocking access for users accessing a service from specific countries or regions your organization never operates from.